r-keegan/di-workshop-01-intro-to-p5/README.md

 ```

 **What does createCanvas do?**
+ Creates a canvas element in the document, and sets the dimensions of it in pixels.

 **What happens if you change the numbers?**
+It changes the size of the canvas

 **What numbers are allowed/what numbers have an effect?**
+Maximum height/width: 32,767 pixels Maximum area: 268,435,456 pixels (e.g., 16,384 x 16,384)

 **What happens if you add/remove a number?**
+If you remove a number, the canvas disappears.
+If you add a number the canvas takes the first two numbers.

 **Can you guess what the `function setup() {` part does?
 What happens if you
 change the name of setup?**

+Variables declared within setup() are not accessible within other functions, There can only be one setup() function for each program and it should not be called again after it's initial execution.

 Look at this line: